GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-14-concurrency-creating-threads.md

 ### invokeAll() and invokeAny()

 These two methods belong to the ExecutorService interface and can also be called for ScheduledExecutorService type objects.
 They allow you to submit a list of Callables to the service, which will divide them over the threads.
 With invokeAll(), instead of one Future object as return value you get a list of Future objects, in the same order as the list of Callables.
 Only after all Callables are either finished or have thrown an exception the program will proceed.
 With invokeAny(), it is about the task that executes fastest.
-Only a single Future object is returned, of the Callable that is finished first.
+Only a single Future object is returned, of the Callable that finished first.
 All other tasks are cancelled.

 Below is sample code using invokeAll():